 Gary Thain of "The Others" with a thin-edged AC50 Foundation Bass set.

 "The Confederates", a Brighton band, later reconstituted as "Jinx", with a thin-edged amp.
+The amp originally came with a Foundation Bass cab, and may be serial no. 1034B, on this page.

 Sounds Incorporated with Mary Wells, the amp and Foundation Bass cab just visible far right - certainly thin-edged, but just possibly an AC80/100 - Sounds Incorporated certainly had one later on.